davidberiro/eigenlayer-contracts/docs/core/DelegationManager.md

     * True if `delegatedTo[staker] != address(0)`
 * `isOperator(address operator) -> (bool)`
     * True if `delegatedTo[operator] == operator`
+* `beaconChainETHStrategy` is not an actually deployed Strategy contract.
+It is a hardcoded value that represents the shares in the `EigenPodManager` that helps to unify some of the logic surrounding operator shares, withdrawals, and slashing.
 ---

 ### Becoming an Operator